 Understanding the SEAB exam structure helps students allocate preparation time effectively.

-E-Maths consists of Paper 1 (2 hours, 80 marks — short questions) and Paper 2 (2.5 hours, 100 marks — longer structured questions).
-A-Maths has Paper 1 and Paper 2 totalling 4 hours 15 minutes.
-Both require a scientific calculator.
+E-Maths consists of Paper 1 (2h 15min, 90 marks — short questions) and Paper 2 (2h 15min, 90 marks — longer structured questions).
+A-Maths has Paper 1 (2h 15min, 90 marks) and Paper 2 (2h 15min, 90 marks).
+An approved calculator may be used in both papers for each subject.

 A common mistake Bishan students make is treating E-Maths and A-Maths preparation identically.
 E-Maths rewards speed and accuracy across many small questions, while A-Maths rewards deep understanding and the ability to link multiple concepts within a single problem.
 Students should practise differently for each — timed drills for E-Maths, worked solutions analysis for A-Maths.